 3. Send a card.

 You know that section in the store where the cards are that say, “Thinking of You”?
 That would be the perfect sentiment to send during the month of October to remind them that you remember their child this month and always.
 I’m sure it would brighten their day.
 As a bereaved mom, every card I still receive from family and friends that acknowledges my child and my pain as a grieving mother feels like a hug in the mail from my daughter.
 I see it as my little girl working through you to get to me.
 Maybe your friend will feel the same way, and that is powerful stuff.
 If you need a special card for a bereaved parent, we love the Empathy Cards from Emily McDowell and the beautiful cards from The Noble Paperie.

 4. Call your friend.

 Call up your friend and just say, “I wanted to let you know I’ve been thinking of you.
 I wanted to be sure to tell you this October during Pregnancy, Infant, and Child Loss Awareness Month about how I think of your child often.”
-You could also go on to ask if there was anything they might need from you or like for you to do with them in remembrance this October.
+You could also ask if there was anything they might need from you or like for you to do with them in remembrance this October.

 5. Do a Random Act of Kindness in their child’s name.